LeonardoLonghi/LODMAP-ontologies/BGO/README.md

 BGO is expressed in a [owl file](bgo.owl) serialized as RDF xml.
 You can edit the file by hand or using [Protégé](httpsbgo://protege.stanford.edu/)

 Note that BGO objective is to define the data model for a data visualization tool, NOT the meaning of the represented data.
 An a Account can be used to visualize a Financtial Report fact or any versionable quantitative value.
-The semantic should be linked using *dct:source propery*.
+The data semantic should be linked using *dct:source propery*.

-This is an example of a linked data resource containing a bgo:BubbleGraph :
+This is an example of a linked data resource containing a bgo:BubbleGraph specification:

 ```
 @prefix dct: <http://purl.org/dc/terms/> .